wwt9829/bit.ly-typos/README.md

 Generate and register common typos for your shortlinks.

 ## Features
-* Creates bit.ly links
+* Creates bit.ly and tinyurl.com links
-* Modifies bit.ly links to use custom endings
+* Modifies bit.ly and tinyurl.com links to use custom endings
 * Currently generates 1 typo per link based on
   * Skipped letters
   * Double letters